malihanawshin/Develop_Greenly/README.md

 # Green Dev Dashboard 🌱

 This project visualizes the carbon footprint of software development activities, helping developers and teams make more sustainable choices.
-It collects green software metrics (like CO₂ emissions, energy consumption etc.) and displays them in an interactive dashboard.
+It collects data from **GitHub Actions**, calculates green software metrics (**CO₂ emissions, energy consumption**), and displays them in an interactive dashboard.
-In this project, CO2 emission is estimated using simplified version of Software Carbon Intensity (SCI) specification by Green Software Foundation (GSF).
+In this project, CO2 emission is estimated using simplified version of **Software Carbon Intensity** (SCI) specification by **Green Software Foundation** (GSF).
+The dashboard is currently hosted on AWS EC2, check out http://18.185.23.135/.

 ## Features